-Rajasthan faces less rain rainfalls every year and some rural parts don’t even get any rain at all, especially in the Thar desert.
+Rajasthan faces less rainfall every year and some rural parts don’t get any rain at all, especially in the Thar desert.
 There are very unique and beautiful boutique and heritage hotels that lower their prices a lot during the rainy season.
-The south and east of Rajasthan becomes very green and lively.
+The south and east of Rajasthan become very green and lively.
 Hiking is definitely an attractive option.

-In a nutshell in the south avoid the beaches and big cities and rather enjoy the countryside and hill stations, in the north travel to the high mountain ranges of the Himalayas in Ladakh or enjoy the lower temperatures in Rajasthan.
+In a nutshell, in the south avoid the beaches and big cities and enjoy the countryside and hill stations, in the north travel to the high mountain ranges of the Himalayas or enjoy the lower temperatures in Rajasthan.

 WHAT TO WEAR DURING THE INDIAN MONSOON?

-The most important thing to take care of in India in the rain season is the right footwear.
+The most important thing to take care of in India in the rainy season is the right footwear.
 Flip Flops aren’t the best option as you just flip the dirt against your legs while walking.
-But any sandals made of lasting rubber and with a back strap to hold the shoes to your feet are a good idea.
+Any sandals made of lasting rubber and with a back strap to hold the shoes to your feet are a good idea.

-A thin rain jacket with breathable material is essential as well as thin light clothes that dry quickly.
-Pack clothes that cover your skin entirely as the sun can be quite harsh when she shines through the clouds.
-Sometimes a rain jacket might feel to warm so also pack an umbrella.
+A thin rain jacket with breathable material is essential and so are thin light clothes that dry quickly.
+Pack clothes that cover your skin entirely as the sun can be quite harsh during monsoons.
+Also, pack a rain jacket and an umbrella to make your travel easier.

-The Indian monsoon has disadvantages but also many benefits: the lush greenery, less tourist crowds and much lower accommodation and other service prices.
+The Indian monsoon has disadvantages but also many benefits: the lush greenery, fewer tourist crowds, cheaper accommodation and lower service prices.

 However, we can’t predict the weather and every monsoon is different.
-One year it could rain cats and dogs and in the next year India suffers from droughts.
-So do embrace whatever may come and make the best of it in India…someday!
+One year it could rain cats and dogs and the next, India could suffer from droughts.
+So do embrace whatever comes your way and make the best of it in India…someday!